Warishayat/Langchain/README.md

 - **Document Loaders**: Efficiently loading and handling external documents for processing with LLMs.
 - **Text Splitters**: Breaking text into smaller, manageable chunks using `CharacterTextSplitter` and `RecursiveTextSplitter` to improve processing speed and accuracy.
 - **Embeddings**: Integrating embeddings from HuggingFace, Google Generative GenAI, and other sources for powerful document retrieval and search capabilities.
+- **Vector Stores**: Storing and retrieving vector embeddings efficiently using tools like FAISS, Chroma, Pinecone, and others for high-performance document retrieval and similarity search.

 ---